 - Security alerts and critical patch updates.

-Start Date: At the end of the Full Support period of a Major Release, the Production Support begins and is continued for the period set forth in the then current Software Support Matrices.
+Start Date: At the end of the Full Support period of a release, the Limited Support begins and is continued for the period set forth in the then current Software Support Matrices.

-Production Support includes reasonable best effort root cause analysis only for critical and serious issues.
-During the Production Support phase, there will be no hot fixes.
-Users will be required to upgrade to obtain hot fixes.
+Customers who subscribe to and maintain an active Service Agreement are entitled to the following during the Limited Support period: root cause analysis, on a reasonable basis, for critical and serious issues only.
+During the Limited Support phase, there will be no hot fixes.
+If available, Users may be required to upgrade to obtain hot fixes.

 - Technical support with up to 24×7, 365 day service levels